 - 1. The nature of the activity of the discharger. - 2.
-The anticipated length of time the discharger will be carrying on the activity which results or threatens to result in a waste discharge. - The potential deleterious and unreasonable effect on beneficial uses of the waters during the time before the Regional Water Board will be able to take action on the violation of the prohibitions. - Other relevant factors considered applicable by the Executive Officer as necessary to bring before the Regional Water Board for their consideration and deliberation.
+The anticipated length of time the discharger will be carrying on the activity which results or threatens to result in a waste discharge.

-POLICY FOR THE CONTROL OF DISCHARGES OF HERBICIDE WASTES FROM SILVICULTURAL APPLICATIONS
+- 3. The potential deleterious and unreasonable effect on beneficial uses of the waters during the time before the Regional Water Board will be able to take action on the violation of the prohibitions. - 4.
+Other relevant factors considered applicable by the Executive Officer as necessary to bring before the Regional Water Board for their consideration and deliberation.

-It is the policy of this Regional Water Board to assure that the use and possible discharge of herbicide wastes be controlled to provide all necessary protection of the beneficial uses of water.
+POLICY FOR THE CONTROL OF DISCHARGES OF HERBICIDE WASTES FROM SILVICULTURAL APPLICATIONS protection of the beneficial uses of water.
 Accordingly, the Regional Water Board establishes a program to control the discharge of herbicides to waters of the State within the North Coast Region to protect water quality.
 It is the policy of this Regional Water Board to determine safe limits for the discharge of pollutants, including herbicides.
 All limits will be incorporated into the Action Plan as they are determined and self-monitoring programs will be developed and prescribed to assure compliance with all appropriate limits.